 It is now October 31st, and I have been thinking for the past week about what I was going to say to you, or if I should say anything at all.
 I don't know you.
 I don't know your husband.
 I don't know your family or your friends.
 In no way am I acquainted with anything about you, nor do I live anywhere close to you.
 If not for the news, you would never have existed to me, and since consciousness is the only lens through which we experience reality, this is important, because this means that there are so many out there who have your same condition that I know nothing about, that do not exist to me, that have not entered my consciousness, and it is only by a chance glance at the news that I know of you, and so I write to you.

-There are not many similarities between you and I. I'm a single, college-age male in my early 20s, living in the South on an alcohol and Ramen noodle diet, and you are a married woman nearing 30, living in the West Coast on what I assume is not an alcohol and Ramen diet.
+There are not many similarities between you and I. I'm a single college-age male in my early-20s, living in Texas on a Ramen noodle diet, and you are a married woman nearing 30 living in the West Coast on what I assume is not a Ramen diet.
 But despite what are probably vast differences in our personalities, realities, and lifestyles, I wanted to write a letter to you just as one human being to another.

 Mrs. Maynard, at the forefront of my mind right now is the question "What makes life worth living?"
 There's a multitude of answers one can give to this question, but I imagine that a relatively silly answer someone could give, if asked the question, would be "Breathing."
 We would realize this is a silly answer, because breathing is not what makes life worth living, it is merely what makes life possible.
 To say breathing is what makes life worth living is like saying wood is what makes a table worth having.
 Raw ingredients themselves do not solely comprise use-value.
 The things we could list that make life worth living would be things like: love, hope, memories, excitement— or even more specifically children, good food and drink, holidays, travel, sex, the list could go on.
 It is our experiences which make life worth living.